luzbetak/assignments/README.md

 Data Science Pipelines
 ======================

-This repository includes various data science and analytics projects.
+This repository includes data science and analytics projects.
 Each subdirectory contains scripts, data, and tools for specific projects, ranging from word processing to relational database analytics.